AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ![](assets/ts-dashboard-02.png)

-To view a team’s skill status, follow the below steps:
+To view a team's skill status, follow the below steps:

 1. Click **Team Skills** from the left pane under My Team View section.
 1. To view the skills displayed, click the skill filter and select one from the drop-down list.
 1. To select a level(Level 1, Level 2, or Level 3), click the level drop-down menu.
 1. Based on the skill and level selected, a graph with its skill status is displayed.
-On hovering the graph, you can view the following percentages of the skill status:** In progress** and **Achieved**.
+On hovering the graph, you can view the following percentages of the skill status: **In progress** and **Achieved**.

    ![](assets/first-graph.png)